GreatIdeasGH/dotnet-templates/content/webapi-9/README.md

 # Company.Project

-A modern, full-stack fundraising platform built with .NET 9.0.
+A modern backend built with .NET 9.0, ASP.NET Core, Entity Framework Core, MassTransit, PostgreSQL, and others.
+This project serves as a boilerplate for building scalable web APIs with best practices in mind.

 ## 🏗 Architecture

 This project follows Clean Architecture principles with clear separation of concerns:

-### Backend (.NET 9.0)
+### Backend

 - **Domain Layer**: Core business entities and domain logic
 - **Application Layer**: Use cases, business rules, and application services